nikkilr88/egghead-asciicasts/angular-2-fundamentals/lessons/angular-2-using-ng-model-for-two-way-binding.md

   styles:[]
 })
 ```
-You can think of the square brackets and parens in a combination as two-way binding, where if we give it this `message`, when the message changes from outside of this `<input>` it will push new value in.
-When the value changes from inside the `<input>`, it will pass the new value out to this message.
+You can think of the square brackets and parens in a combination as two-way binding, where if we give it this `message`, when the `message` changes from outside of this `<input>` it will push new value in.
+When the value changes from inside the `<input>`, it will pass the new value out to this `message`.
 You can think of the parens as out, and the square brackets as in.

 You'll see that once I hit save, that if I change the value of this, I'll delete this and a couple of words, you'll see that the value above it changes as well.
 So this `{{message}}` and this `message` are staying in sync, because the value of this `<input>` element is changing.